 The Reason We Offer Trapping

-For the first ten years we were in business, The Skunk Whisperer®, Inc. adhered
+For the first ten years we were in business, The Wildlife Whisperer, Inc., formerly known as

 to no-trap-no-kill wildlife removal methods.

 Daily, we turned away countless trapping jobs in spite of the fact that we